gabeklein/expressive-mvc/README.md

 > Much better.

-The hook's argument over there, its "*constructor*", will ***only run at mount***, and the returned object will then be bootstrapped into the live state object.
+The hook's argument over there, its "*constructor*", will ***only run at mount***, and the returned object will then be bootstrapped into live state.

-The component now updates when any of the declared values change.
-You can add as many values to your initial state as you like, they'll stay clean and relatively organized in your code.
+The component now updates when any of your declared values change.
+You can add as many values as you like, and they'll stay clean and relatively organized in your code.

-> And now John Doe seems pretty mollified to boot.
+> And now John Doe seems pretty mollified by this development.

 <br/>

 ## Adding Methods

-Similar to `@computed` and `@action` concepts found in [MobX.js](https://github.com/mobxjs/mobx), you can include `get`, `set`, and regular methods amongst your watched values.
+Similar to `@computed` and `@action` found in [MobX.js](https://github.com/mobxjs/mobx), you can include `get`, `set`, and methods amongst your watched values.

 They'll reference your live state and work [generally as you'd expect](https://www.destroyallsoftware.com/talks/wat), with regards to `this` keyword.